 The Last of Us - Review

-Originally published September, 2018
+Originally published September 2018

 When The Last of Us first came out years ago, it was lauded as a revelation in the medium of video games.
-It was number one on many "game of the year" lists for video game journalists and entertainment websites.
-It was the greatest thing since sliced bread, toasted, buttered, and lathered with jam.
+It was number one on many "Game of the Year" lists for video game journalists and entertainment websites.
+It was the greatest thing since sliced bread, toasted, buttered, and slathered with jam.
 Naturally, it took me a few years to finally get around to playing it.
 It was only upon seeing the E3 2018 trailer for the sequel that I decided I had put it off long enough and I had to finally play it.
 A few years out of the brilliant light of widespread hype, is it all it's cracked up to be?

 The short answer is: yes and no. The Last of Us is a game that takes a number of risks for the sake of immersion and storytelling through gameplay.
 It tells a story that, while nothing wholly original, does not completely wander down the path of mundane or routine.
-It has characters that are deeply flawed, but still likeable and interesting.
+It has characters that are deeply flawed, but still likable and interesting.
 And for the most part, it succeeds in doing all these things.
 Unfortunately, for all its successes, I really didn't enjoy playing it.

 Last-of-Us-Screenshot-2018-08-19-15-06-07-1024x576.png